 - 1. IF YOUR INCOMING LINE VOLTAGE EXCEEDS 240 VOLTS, you MAY need to have the utility company reduce the incoming voltage or install a buck-boost transformer to drop the voltage to an acceptable level.
 Consult Kay Industries on this subject if you have questions about how to proceed.
 This is particularly true if your equipment is built in Europe or Asia. - 2.
 Start the converter.
 Small converters (10 HP and below) should reach full speed in about two seconds.
 Larger units may require up to seven seconds.
 Every converter is factory tested prior to shipment and is well within these time limits.
-If the converter takes longer to reach full speed, your line voltage may be dropping which means your service may be inadequate. - Check the single-phase utility input supply voltage between L1 and L2 with a voltmeter.
-It should be 3.
-220 to 240 volts on a nominal 230 volt system.
-In general you should not allow the input voltage to exceed 240 volts on a 230 volt system or 480 volts on a 460 volt system.
+If the converter takes longer to reach full speed, your line voltage may be dropping which means your service may be inadequate. - 3.
+Check the single-phase utility input supply voltage between L1 and L2 with a voltmeter.
+It should be 220 to 240 volts on a nominal 240 volt system.
+In general, you should not allow the input voltage to exceed 240 volts on a 240 volt system or 480 volts on a 480 volt system.
 If the input voltage is too high, the result could be excessive manufactured phase voltage accompanied by load current imbalance. - 4.
 Refer to the diagram below and measure the voltages between L1-L2, L1-T3, and L2-T3 at points A and B with the converter running but with the load equipment turned off.
 These are the no load idle voltages.
 The L2-T3 voltage is the manufactured phase voltage.
 It will be higher than the other voltages.
 All voltage measurements should be taken line-to-line.
 Line-to-ground voltages are not significant measurements of converter performance. - 5.
-The normal output voltage measured between L2 and T3 will range from 260 to 290 volts on a 230 volt system and 490 to 525 volts on a 460 volt system depending upon the input voltage between L1 and L2.
-This is a normal idle condition.
-There is no danger to the load from the L2-T3 voltage.
-Although it is somewhat high when there is no load, this voltage will drop when the converter begins to supply power to a load and will balance within 2-5% of the other phase voltages as the converter approaches full load.
+When the converter is started, the normal L2-T3 output voltage (the manufactured phase) at no-load is always higher than the input supply voltage.
+It will range from 260-280V on a 240V system and approximately double that with a 480V input.
+This is a completely normal no-load idle condition and will pose no danger to the load equipment.
+Although initially higher than the supply voltage, the L2-T3 manufactured phase voltage drops rapidly the instant a load is applied.
+As the converter approaches operating load, the average of the three output voltages will converge to balance in a range of ±2-5% of the supply voltage or closer.